mjvh80/jefferson/README.md

 I'm not a believer in creationism, this evolved from more humble beginnings.

 #### Is it fast?
 It's fast as in things are compiled using Linq expression trees.
 Whether it's *actually* fast I don't know as I have not done performance tests just yet.
 Also, the focus is on runtime performance, not parsing peformance.
+With regards to parsing the focus has been to keep the parser relatively simple vs as performant as compturely possible.

 #### Is the API stable?
 No. This is just an initial version and the API may change.
 In particular the area of how names are resolved is likely to be updated.
 So I don't guarantee any backwards compatibility at the moment.